dapr/docs/howto/self-hosted-no-docker/README.md

 In this mode only limited functionality of Dapr is available out of box.
 Namely [Service Invocation](../../concepts/service-invocation/README.md) and Actor based Service Invocation.

 ## Service Invocation
-Samples [repo](https://github.com/dapr/samples/tree/master/11.hello-dapr-slim) has a complete sample on how to perform simple service invocation in this mode.
+Samples [repo](https://github.com/dapr/samples/tree/master/11.hello-dapr-slim) has a complete sample on how to perform service invocation in this mode.

 ## Enabling Statestore

-See configuring redis in self hosted mode [without docker](../../howto/configure-redis/README.md) to enable state store.
+See configuring Redis in self hosted mode [without docker](../../howto/configure-redis/README.md) to enable state store.

 ## Enabling Actors

-Run the placement service locally to enable actor placement.
-Also a [state store](#Enabling-Statestore) must be enabled for actors.
+Run the Placement service locally to enable actor placement.
+Also a [transactoinal state store](#Enabling-Statestore) must be enabled for actors.

 By default for Linux/MacOS the `placement` binary is installed in `/usr/local/bin` or for Windows at `c:\dapr`.